Be A Group Leader

 - Selection of Group Leaders is solely at the discretion of each venue’s Lead Instructor.
 Instructors may request an interview with potential Group Leaders and reserve the right to consult the NTP’s or NTC’s former instruction team.

 - The number of Group Leaders selected for each class is based on the number of enrolled students, with an ideal ratio of one Group Leader per each student pair.

 - If selected as a Group Leader, you will be notified by the Lead Instructor near the beginning of class.

 Program Dates & Attendance Requirements

-To receive full Group Leader benefits, volunteers must attend all days of the workshops (10 days for NTP GLs and 3 days for NTC GLs).
-See the NTP Classes and NTC Classes pages for specific workshop dates and locations.
+To receive full Group Leader benefits, volunteers must attend all three days of the NTC workshop.
+See the NTC Classes page for specific workshop dates and locations.